Sodium methylsulfinylmethylide

-Sodium methylsulfinylmethylide (also called NaDMSO or dimsyl sodium) is the sodium salt of the conjugate base of dimethyl sulfoxide.
+Sodium methylsulfinylmethylide (also called NaDMSO or dimsyl sodium) is the sodium salt of dimethyl sulfoxide.
+It has the chemical formula CH3S(O)CH2-Na+|auto=1.
 This unusual salt has some uses in organic chemistry as a base and nucleophile.

 Since the first publication in 1965 by Corey et al., a number of additional uses for this reagent have been identified.